Select Page

 Ilam Park, Derbyshire

 Managed by the National Trust, Ilam Park is 84 acres of pretty park and woodland.
 One of our hostels just so happens to be situated at the heart of it all – YHA Ilam Hall.
-The 17th Century gothic manor is full of character and nestled near the quaint village of Ilam.
+The Victorian gothic mansion is full of character and nestled near the quaint village of Ilam.

 The first Ilam Hall was built in the 16th century, but this was demolished by Jesse Watts Russell to make way for his much finer Hall in the 1820s.
 Most of it was destroyed before Sir Robert McDougall bought the estate and donated it to the National Trust in 1934.
 Since then, the remaining part of the Hall is now known as YHA Ilam Hall, and the grounds have been open to the public and remain a popular walking destination all year round.